FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-04 AI Security (Gísli).md

 The places where attacks can happen:

 ## Supply Chain (Training Phases)
-Security vulnerabilites can be introduced during any stage of the training process of AIs:
+Security vulnerabilities can be introduced during any stage of the training process of AIs:
 1. **Pre-Training (The foundation):**
 	- During this stage the AI model is trained on literal petabytes (quadrillions of bytes) of data from the internet.
 	- *Risk*: Data Poisoning.
 Baking bad data into the model itself.